How to Make a Self-Sustaining Terrarium Ecosystem [Guide]

 Bright, indirect light is pretty much the gold standard for most terrarium plants.

 North-facing windows are often a great choice, as they never receive direct sunlight, but they are still well-lit throughout the day.
-Or, you could always put your terrarium under a grow light if you really wanted to control the lighting as much as possible.
+Or, you could always put your terrarium under a grow light if you really wanted to control the light source as much as possible.

 Terrarium grow lights make everything easier.
 Ours is just an Ikea stand and simple grow bulb.